Quick Start

 ```

-Please help me scan the /path/to/java-project project for security vulnerabilities
+Please help me scan the security vulnerabilities of the /path/to/java-project project

 ```